 Washington Head Start Program

 Washington State Head Start is part of a national preschool program aimed at improving the academic performance of children whose families fall below the poverty line.
-It has proven to be very successful, with 20,526 students participating in Washington Head Start programs last year.
 One of the ways the Head Start program achieves its goal is through providing a high quality of education by hiring the most qualified preschool teachers.

 The Head Start program routinely specifies the minimum requirement of a bachelor’s degree in a field related to early childhood education, or an associate’s degree in early childhood education.